Properties Pane: Force Plates

 Corners

-Lists out positions of the four force plate corners.
-Positions are measured with respect to the global coordinate system, and this is calibrated when you Set Position using the CS-400 calibration square.
+Displays the positions of the four force plate corners.
+Positions are measured with respect to the global coordinate system, which is calibrated when you Set Position using the CS-400 calibration square.

 Last updated